Azure/azure-powershell/src/DataBox/docs/Update-AzDataBoxJob.md

   - `[KekUrl <String>]`: Key encryption key.
 It is required in case of Customer managed KekType.
   - `[KekVaultResourceId <String>]`: Kek vault resource id.
 It is required in case of Customer managed KekType.

-`REVERSESHIPPINGDETAILSHIPPINGADDRESS <IShippingAddress>`: Shipping address where customer wishes to receive the device.
+`REVERSESHIPPINGDETAIL <IShippingAddress>`: Shipping address where customer wishes to receive the device.
   - `Country <String>`: Name of the Country.
   - `StreetAddress1 <String>`: Street Address line 1.
   - `[AddressType <AddressType?>]`: Type of address.